 The logic is as simple as that: the more people know about your brand, the more potential clients you get, the more leads you receive, and the more profit you earn.
-So, to let more people know about your brand, you should constantly increase its awareness using search engine optimization, online advertising, and other marketing tricks.
+Therefore, you should constantly increase your awareness using search engine optimization, online advertising, and other marketing tricks.

 Within the SMART framework, your marketing goals related to building brand awareness may sound like the following:

 Gain 30 new followers on Instagram by the end of the month by posting engaging content daily.

 If visitors don’t like what they see on your website, they’re highly likely to keep searching for other, more engaging resources.
 So, unless you want to increase your bounce rate, you should always boost the content engagement you attract clients.
 In this regard, you may have marketing goals similar to this one:

 Prolong the average time visitors stay on the website to two minutes by 2023 by analyzing heatmaps and varying the content.

 Establish Authority in Your Industry